tttmmmyyyy/fixlang/Document.md

 ## `assert_eq : [a: Eq] String -> a -> a -> ()`

 ## `assert_unique! : String -> a -> a`

 Expression `assert_unique!(msg, obj)` assets that `obj`'s reference counter is one, and returns `obj` itself.
 If `obj` is shared by multiple names, `assert_unique!(msg, obj)` prints the `msg` to the standard output and aborts.

+The main use of this function is to check whether a boxed value given as an argument is unique.

 ## `debug_print : String -> ()`